Main section

 No. Certificates issued under the current SwissSign hierarchy chain to SwissSign RSA TLS Root CA 2022 – 1 and are already trusted by Chrome and Mozilla.
 No reissuance is required because of this change.

-In standard browser setups, no. The transition simply removes one of two previously valid paths.
+In standard setups, no. The transition simply removes one of two previously valid paths.
 Only non-standard validation setups (pinning, strict legacy validators) can produce warnings, and only if they were specifically tied to Gold G2.

 No. Apple's root store is independent of Chrome's and Mozilla's and still trusts Gold G2 today.
 Apple inclusion of SwissSign RSA TLS Root CA 2022 – 1 has been requested and is pending; there is no confirmed timeline yet.
-Microsoft and its browser (Edge) already trust the 2022 root.